 Looking back, I have regrets about my aimless periods and consequential sin.
 Oddly enough, I had a sense from an early age that something was missing from my father’s godless code of ethics.
 Through the years, the nagging feeling became more pronounced and I sought solace in different religious practices, but it was Christ’s message and life that finally hit home.

 The death and resurrection of Christ is what gives meaning to Christianity.
 The consequences of collective sin, as opposed to the more familiar individual sin, are exemplified in the crucifixion.
 Evident when Christ was hung on the cross, few people now are ever exposed to the concept that collective group power can magnify sin in the irrational inertia of a mob or the deceivingly “civil” actions of a governing institution.
 Even our churches will not focus on this human corruption for some not so obvious reasons, but maybe they should.
-The does.
+The Bible does.

 As a bored kid one summer, my dad handed me “1984” by George Orwell, with its vision of a dystopian world.
 I wondered if my world could ever be that fearful.
 Fear was an increasing part of the culture used by Washington DC to raise votes.
 I had a sense that the authorities here on Earth, didn’t have a clue how to avoid the doom fictionalized by Hollywood.
 Something was not quite right, but no one told me that I was witnessing sin or that God could save us from ourselves.